imrsaleh/Easy-M3U-Playlist-Creator/README.md

 Support:

-For any inquiries or issues, contact me on Discord: @bigwolf_
+ contact me on Discord: @bigwolf_ or create new issue